-Cheap Flights from Washington Ronald Reagan to Toronto Pearson International
+Cheap Flights from Washington Ronald Reagan to Toronto Pearson International in 2019

 Both Air Canada Express at American Eagle fly the route non-stop between Washington Ronald Reagan and Toronto Pearson, with several flights each day.
 These are sometimes less expensive than connecting flights, and they sometimes cost more.
 Check out the alternatives on a tool like Skyscanner before you make reservations.